devjgm/papers/cpp_civil_time.md

 range.
 This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
 This decision reduces the amount of boilerplate error checking, and it allows callers to do arithmetic on input field arguments without worrying about range.
-Note that if normalization is undesired, callers may compare the resulting normalized fields to the input fields to signal an error.
+If normalization is undesired, callers may compare the resulting normalized fields to the input fields to signal an error.

 ### Civil times are aligned to a civil-field boundary